ENG-1021 - English Composition I: GT-CO1

 MAT-1230 - Integrated Math II: GT-MA1

 Engages students in the concepts underlying elementary level mathematics.
 The course emphasizes critical thinking and applications.
 Topics include probability, statistics, measurement, Euclidean geometry, and algebraic methods.
 This is a statewide Guaranteed Transfer course in the GT-MA1 category.
+Note: Both semesters of MAT 1220 and MAT 1230 must be completed in order to receive GT credit.
 Course readiness is determined by review of high school transcripts, assessment, and/or meeting with an Aims Academic Advisor.
 Course is not repeatable for credit.

 3